Research Experience for Undergraduates

 - Interaction with a faculty member and daily interaction with a graduate student mentor.

 - End of program research convocation.
-In mid-August, ALL interns travel to a common site (Georgia Tech in Atlanta for 2013) at our expense for a three-day Research Convocation, sharing their results and networking with their peers from other sites.
+In mid-August, ALL interns travel to a common site (Cornell University in Ithaca, NY) at our expense for a three-day Research Convocation, sharing their results and networking with their peers from other sites.
 It is a wonderful opportunity to experience the breadth of nanotechnology through the experiences of your fellow students.